ZeroPatient2004/Stalker2MultiPlayer/README.md

 ### Commands:

 - **/fly** — activates or deactivates flight mode.
-  *Note*: If you're in flight mode, your position won't load for other players.
-To fix this, walk into the rendering zone on foot.

 - **/tp 1 2 3** — teleports you to the specified coordinates.
 Replace `1 2 3` with the desired values to move to a specific point on the map.